This topic describes how to create a file system and mount the file system on a Windows Elastic Compute Service (ECS) instance.

 - myshare: specifies the name of an SMB share.
 You cannot change the name.

-- The name of a drive: specifies the target drive on which you want to mount the file system.
-You can replace the value of the parameter based on your business requirements.
+- The letter of a local drive: specifies a drive on which you need to mount a file system.
+You can specify the target drive based on your business requirements.

 - Use the